 Another family—mom, dad, sister and young nephew—shared life-giving, simple daily happenings.
 Dad told him that he'd replaced the headlights on his jeep, so it's ready and safe to drive when he gets home this winter.
 His mom told her story in Spanish.
 I don't speak Spanish, but I understood her "I love you" message that comes across in any language.
 As she wiped away her tears, the sister was intent on ending with an uplifting smile.
 Her infant son slept in a carrier at her feet.

-All total, including the NLFPD and the village staff, about 75 people offered to share a message, a story that reveals love-in-action from the home front.
-It was a privilege to help families tell their stories.
+In total, including the NLFPD and the village staff, about 75 people offered to share a message, a story that reveals love-in-action from the home front.
+It was honor to help tell their family life stories.